JanHerca/urantiapedia/output/wikijs/en/article/Jean_Claude_Romeuf/Trinite_de_Suprematie.md

 Everyone knows that personality is devolved by the Father-Son relationship, the Son is the model and the Father is the origin.
 The Infinite Spirit also engenders its own Daughters, it is the Conjoint Actor of all spiritual, mental, morontia or physical creation.
 But in the Trinity of Supremacy are contained all the potentials of the Supreme Deity, that is to say all the personal potentials of the creatures and Creators participating in the experience of the Finite and bringing forth an all-powerful focal center in the person of the Supreme Being.

-Personality beings may sometimes arise out of other than a personal relationship; for example, the tertiary Supernaphim ([UB 17:5.3](/en/The_Urantia_Book/17#p5_3)) whose function is to aid the Paradise or superuniverse Pilgrims and who were brought into existence by the Seven Impersonal Spirits of the Havona Circuits, circuits inaugurated as a creative response of the Master Spirits to the emerging purpose of the Supreme Being ([UB 26:2.6](/en/The_Urantia_Book/26#p2_6)).
+Personality beings may sometimes arise out of other than a personal relationship; for example, the tertiary Supernaphim (<a id="a47_121"></a>[UB 17:5.3](/en/The_Urantia_Book/17#p5_3)) whose function is to aid the Paradise or superuniverse Pilgrims and who were brought into existence by the Seven Impersonal Spirits of the Havona Circuits, circuits inaugurated as a creative response of the Master Spirits to the emerging purpose of the Supreme Being (<a id="a47_432"></a>[UB 26:2.6](/en/The_Urantia_Book/26#p2_6)).
 The Trinity is other than a person in an incomprehensible relationship of personal Deities.
 It is this which originally encompasses all the potentials of Supremacy.
 It it was which, at the dawn of time, engendered the first group of Supreme Spirits, the Seven Master Spirits.

-From there, the Seven Master Spirits, installed on the paradisiacal spheres of the Infinite Spirit, inaugurated their creative power which associated with the creative potentials of the Trinity were the very source of the actuality of the Supreme Being ([UB 17:2.2](/en/The_Urantia_Book/17#p2_2)).
+From there, the Seven Master Spirits, installed on the paradisiacal spheres of the Infinite Spirit, inaugurated their creative power which associated with the creative potentials of the Trinity were the very source of the actuality of the Supreme Being (<a id="a49_254"></a>[UB 17:2.2](/en/The_Urantia_Book/17#p2_2)).
 Can we say that the emergence of God the Supreme is the sevenfold concept of the Master Spirits?
 If the question remains, the image can however be kept.

 The original plan of the Supremacy was to create beings of low but willed scale, capable of attaining Paradise perfection by ascending experience, while others, begotten, eventuated, or created in perfection, descended to the superuniverses to share the experience of the pilgrims of time and space.

 In the days of Grandfanda, when for the first time mortals from the spheres of space reached the outer circle of the Central Universe, the Natives of Havona noticed that Paradise pilgrims were landing on the shores of the first circuit.
 The meeting place was exactly at the center, that is, on the fourth circuit. of the Universal Father which was: “Be ye perfect, even as I am perfect.”
 We arrive on Havona with perfection of purpose, our faith and our sincerity can no longer be doubted, for we have sometimes shown indomitable courage in the face of difficulties and have even been enthusiastic about our apparent defeats!
 We must now earn our passport to Paradise: the ability to understand!
 It is then that the secondary supernaphim will be indispensable to us in this task.

 Havona has an intermediate geographical location between the inhabited physical worlds and the paradisiacal spheres of perfection.
-We can say that Havona opens the doors of eternity ([UB 26:4.14](/en/The_Urantia_Book/26#p4_14)).
+We can say that Havona opens the doors of eternity (<a id="a55_183"></a>[UB 26:4.14](/en/The_Urantia_Book/26#p4_14)).
 According to its own model, each Master Spirit gave origin to beings capable of helping, through the circuits of the Central Universe, both the Citizens of Paradise and the Pilgrims of time: the Secondary Supernaphim.

 <figure id="Figure_8" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Le_Lien/images_01/035.jpg">